elitec0ders/incubate-ind_PDS/README.md

 ## Vaccination

-- Up till when the vaccines will come to the market our system will become mature enough to increase it's responsibility and then we will be able to start vaccinating peoples at our camps
+- Up till when the vaccines will come to the market our system will become mature enough to increase it's responsibility and then we will be able to start vaccinating peoples at our camps.
 - We will create an isolated block for this service.
 - We will hire **qualified medical students** to vaccinate peoples.
 - From our matured PDS we will be able to supply vaccines to all over the country.